linuxpiper/ansible-arch-setup/README.md

 - Your choice of graphical web browser (Vivaldi (default), Firefox, Chromium, etc.)
 - yay for aur support
 - and more!

+## What does it *not* do for me?
+This playbook will not currently configure display drivers, kernels, specific mirrors, user groups, or other core tasks that could potentially nuke your system.
+I may add this as an additional, separate role later on but for now I've taken a fairly conservative route.

 ## Customization